What to expect

 - Payment is due at the end of our consultation.

-- I take cash, check, or credit card.
+- I can take cash, check, or credit card.
 I do prefer cash or check which helps me avoid credit card processing fees.
-I can also take HSA card.
+I can also take most HSA cards.

 *Map to show you the many area’s I serve.
 If you are outside this area, feel free to email or call, I often make home visits outside of these area’s.
 A nominal travel fee maybe applied.